brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 ### Likelihood Profiles

-Likelihood profiles were conducted for $R_0$, steepness, natural mortality, $L_{\infty}$, growth coefficient ($k$), and , and CV at maximum length values separately.
+Likelihood profiles were conducted for $R_0$, steepness, natural mortality, $L_{\infty}$, growth coefficient ($k$), and CV at maximum length values separately.
 These likelihood profiles were conducted by fixing the parameter at specific values and estimating the remaining parameters based on the fixed parameter value.

 In regards to values of $R_0$, the negative log-likelihood was minimized at the base model estimate of ln($R_0$) 2.14 with support from 2.0 to 2.2 (Figure \ref{fig:r0-profile}).
 The recreational data supported lower ln($R_0$) values whereas the commercial data supported higher ln($R_0$) values.
 Increasing $R_0$ relative to the base model value resulted in an increase in unfished and recent spawning output (Figure \ref{fig:r0-ssb}) and increase in stock status (Figure \ref{fig:r0-depl}).